Older man using binoculars to birdwatch in marshes

 Cycling Route

-Explore this 600-acre royal park with walking and cycling trails winding through woodland and parkland, including a 1.5-mile and a 2.5-mile route and a children’s woodland play area.
-Spend the day roaming amongst evergreen and deciduous trees including Corsican and Scots Pine, and oak, sweet chestnut and birch.
+Explore the estate’s 600-acre royal park, which has walking and cycling trails winding through woodland and parkland, including a 1.5-mile and a 2.5-mile route and a children’s woodland play area.
+Spend the day roaming amongst evergreen and deciduous trees, including Corsican and Scots Pine, sweet chestnut, birch and oak.

 Sandringham